Shaker Maker

 Shaker Maker is a toy for making figures.
 Water and a powder must be mixed in a shaker and after turning the shaker the mixture flows into moulds inside the shaker.
 Because of fast polymerisation the consistency of the mixture becomes like pudding in seconds.
 After some days it hardens.

 Shaker Maker was invented in the 1970s by the firm Ideal Toy Company.
-The toy was primarily sold in the US and some countries in Europe.
+The toy was primarily sold in the US, Canada and some countries in Europe.
 In the 1990s and the 2000s there were two relaunches of Shaker Maker but these met with less success.

 Principle

 Shaker Maker is a toy for children aged four years and older which makes it easy for them to make their own toy figures.
 The base element is a powder called "Magic Mix" which comes in a range of colours.
 After mixing with water it has to be shaken.
 After some seconds the shaker has to be turned so that the mixture can flow into a mould which is installed in the shaker.
 After five to ten minutes the mixture hardens, and the figures are ready to be taken out of their mould and placed on a drying stand.
 The figures shrink dramatically as they dry, and final drying can take another few days.
 When the figures are completely dry they can be painted and decorated.